Lydia Crossman

-Lydia Crossman (born 29 September 1986) is a former New Zealand rugby union player.
+Lydia Kerr (nee Crossman) (born 29 September 1986) is a former New Zealand rugby union player.

 Biography

-Crossman first played rugby when she was five.
+Kerr began playing rugby at the age of five.
 She captained her Epsom Girls' Grammar School rugby team.

-Crossman was named in the Black Ferns squad in a three Test tour to England in 2011.
+Lydia was named in the Black Ferns squad in a three Test tour to England in 2011.
 She made her international debut on 29 November 2011 against England at Esher.

-A year later, Crossman was again selected for the Black Ferns in another three Test tour of England.
+A year later, Lydia was again selected for the Black Ferns, this time for another three-Test tour of England.
 She was sin binned in the first test for an infringement.
-Crossman made her last appearance for New Zealand in the third test.
+Crossman made her final appearance for New Zealand in the third test of that tour.

-In 2016, Crossman was named in a wider training squad.
+In 2016, Kerr was named in a wider training squad.